 But when she turned 10, everything changed when David was diagnosed with cancer.
 The next four years would profoundly shape Amit’s brief life, informing her every decision, including dedicating her life — in the final analysis, quite literally — to saving others.

 Driven by the belief that she could save her father, she spent hours at the library, borrowing thick medical textbooks and meticulously sketching the human anatomy.
 At 14, two years earlier than the typically accepted age, she began volunteering with Israel’s national emergency medical service, Magen David Adom.
-At 18, she completed the paramedics course, and just two months before her death, became the youngest paramedics instructor in the country.
+At 18, she completed the paramedics’ course, and just two months before her death, became the youngest paramedics instructor in the country.

 Amit’s love for acting and singing often left her torn between pursuing a career in entertainment or following a path in emergency medical services.
-But after the death of her father at 14, a devastating blow to the entire family, her focus began to shift.
+But after the death of her father when she was 14, a devastating blow to the entire family, her focus began to shift.
 At 16, she starred in the lead role in a play at the Beersheba Theater, where actor Oren Cohen described her as “a star who belonged on stage.”
 Despite her talent, Amit turned down the chance to perform in another production, telling Cohen that “she had decided to follow her dream” and become a paramedic.
-Later, Keshet TV reached out to her mother, Rachel, urging her to convince Amit to put her paramedic career on hold for a shot at a singing competition to a reality TV show.
+Later, Keshet TV reached out to her mother, Rachel, urging her to convince Amit to put her paramedic career on hold for a shot at a singing competition on a reality TV show.
 She turned them down.

 Though Amit gave up the chance for a singing career, she never gave up on singing.
 Haviva recalled how she would come home from long shifts and spend hours in her room singing.
 Since her death, dozens of clips showing her singing in ambulances have been circulated on social media.